kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 3. Messaging individual owners and reviewers via Slack and/or direct email (GitHub notification emails must have been filtered or missed if you're past step #1).
 Individual's email addresses may be harder to find than GitHub ID, but ure usually in the git commit history.
 Slack handles are often harder yet to find.
 There is no master list mapping human names to GitHub ID, email or Slack ID.
 If you can't find contact info, asking in the appropriate SIG's Slack channel will usually get you pointed in the right direction.
 4. Escalating to the Release Team Lead with suggestions on what to do with non-responsive issues.

 In practice, you should fix anything simple that saves folks time and doesn't usurp the decision-making of the SIGs.
-For example, adding/modifying kind and priority labels, or making PR labels match issue labeling.
+For example, adding/modifying kind and priority labels, or making sure PR labels match issue labeling.
 However, you should never decide whether something is in or out of a milestone; the SIG or the Release Team Lead needs to do that.

 The job relates to both the Features Lead and CI Signal Lead roles.
 Understanding the in-bound features is important during the Early Release phase.
 Having an awareness on current test status is also critical, even though there is a specific lead for that area.
 The [documentation for CI Signal lead role](ci-signal-playbook.md) includes a listing of special high risk test categories to monitor with useful information for the Bug Triage Lead to also understand.
-The Bug TriageLead should regularly interact with the peer leads for Features and CI Signal.
+The Bug Triage Lead should regularly interact with the peer leads for Features and CI Signal.

 ## Early Release